MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 ## 1. 🌐 Overview

 Ollama_Agents is a modular and flexible framework for creating AI assistants.
 It leverages the Ollama API and is designed with extensibility in mind, allowing users to create and interact with multiple AI agents.
-The system now includes comprehensive logging for enhanced debugging and monitoring capabilities.

 ## 2. 🚀 Key Features